emo-eth/HypeM.py/README.md

 This is a python wrapper for the public HypeMachine API, as documented here: <https://api.hypem.com/api-docs/>

 This wrapper implements all endpoints listed.
 Documentation is provided in the form of docstrings, as documented by HypeM.
-Functions are named after their `nicknames` in the documentation (which aren't always good).
+Functions are named after their `nicknames` in the documentation.
+The nickanmes aren't always good, so more useful names have been added as aliases.
 Assertion statements give helpful errors for parameters that only take certain values.
 These methods are largely generated programmatically from the raw json provided on the site, with a couple manual assertion statements.

 # Getting Started